 What do you believe to be the biggest threat to the success of the financial sector in your jurisdiction?

-Credit risk, especially from commercial real estate (“CRE”) portfolios, has become an increasing risk factor.
-The OCC, in its Fall 2023 Semiannual Risk Perspective, identified credit risk, as the top risk area, moving up from the number two risk area by supplanting liquidity risk.
+Credit risk, especially from commercial real estate portfolios, continues to be identified as a top risk area for the OCC and the Federal Reserve.
 It is important for banks to recognize that the heightened risk environment could strain risk management functions, such as credit risk review and loan workout, and thus provide resources and heightened risk management across lending portfolios, especially those that represent a concentration of credit risk.

-The bank failures of 2023 showed the negative impact that persistently heightened interest rates have on some financial institutions.
-With inflation rates remaining above target levels, it will be difficult for the Federal Reserve to bring rates down in the near term.
+Although inflation rates have abated in 2024, they remain above target levels, and the Federal Reserve is likely to be cautious about further reducing rates in the near term.
 As such, interest rate risk will continue to pressure bank asset valuations and, as a result, impair liquidity.
 In order to manage this dynamic, some banks will need to focus on raising capital, strengthening short term assets in relation to volatile funding, and shifting away from less liquid to more liquid assets, and should review potential risks in their portfolios to ensure continued safety and soundness.